Charlie9009/CI_PP5_INSTRUMENTA/README.md

 21. As a Site User I can Delete my Review so that I can change my review or delete it if I want to.

-22. As a Site User I can log in to my account so that Ask questions.
+22. As a Site User I can log in to my account so that I can Ask questions.

 23. As a Site User I can view questions so that I can see what other people have had to say about the site.